Our Science

 Our team of drug hunters identify compounds to modulate the pathways of interest and, in parallel, our data scientists bring together large data sets to define the target population.

 A clear example of this is our lead program targeting patients with Parkinson’s disease who carry a LRRK2 mutation, as well as subset of the sporadic PD population, with wildtype LRRK2.
-We have developed best-in-class inhibitors of LRRK2, which will enter the clinic in late 2022.
+We have developed best-in-class small molecule inhibitors of LRRK2 that are now in clinical development.

 Many proteins have genetic associations with diseases in the brain and in the periphery.
 Therefore we capitalize on our ability to develop brain penetrant and non-brain penetrant molecules to target genetically defined diseases of the central nervous system and those with a systemic contribution.

-Likewise, loss of function mutations in TYK2 are protective for CNS disorders such as multiple sclerosis and peripheral autoimmune disorders such as psoriasis, ankylosis spondylitis and IBD.
-Two assets, one target.
+Likewise, TYK2 is implicated in numerous peripheral autoimmune and CNS disorders with significant unmet medical need.
+Loss of function mutations in TYK2 are protective for CNS disorders such as multiple sclerosis and peripheral autoimmune disorders such as psoriasis, AS and UC.
+Neuron23 is developing both CNS penetrant and peripherally restricted TYK2 inhibitors to address both neurological autoimmune and peripheral autoimmune disorders.

 • Patient